Student Loan Debt Relief in Ontario

 If it has been less than seven years since you were a student, your student loan will not be automatically discharged through bankruptcy or a consumer proposal.

-- Your assets are safeguarded from seizure
+• Your assets are protected from seizure while you complete your proposal.

 Eliminating your student loan debt through bankruptcy